About ME

 What is ME?

-Myalgic encephalomyelitis, also called chronic fatigue syndrome or ME/CFS, is a long-term condition with a wide range of symptoms.
+Myalgic encephalomyelitis, also called chronic fatigue syndrome or ME/CFS, is a long-term condition that can affect different parts of the body.
 The most common symptom is extreme tiredness.
+The cause of ME/CFS is unknown.

 Symptoms of ME/CFS